Best time to visit Lyon? A Local’s Guide

 fall is the moment when everything lines up.
 Cooler air makes rich dishes feel right.
 Markets fill with seasonal produce.
 Restaurants settle back into their full menus after summer breaks.

 Spring also works well if you prefer lighter meals and long walks between restaurants.
+And if you’re plant‑based, my Lyon vegan bakery guide highlights the best spots for pastries and bread.
 Summer can be tricky because of closures, and winter is better for comforting dishes and slow evenings.

 Best Time for Events and Festivals